 Paragraph 195.
 Within six months of the entry of this Order, the Professional Standards Bureau shall include sufficient trained personnel to fulfill the requirements of this Order.

 MCSO is in Phase 1 compliance with Paragraph 195.
-Based on the Monitor's 42nd Quarterly Report, MCSO is not in Phase 2 compliance.
+The Monitor's 43rd Quarterly Report states that MCSO is not in Phase 2 compliance.